verbb/formie/docs/guides/control-panel-admin/import-and-export-between-environments.md

-# Import and export between environments
+# Import and Export Between Environments

 Form import and export moves **form definitions** between environments — not submission data.
 Use it when staging a new form for production, cloning a client's enquiry form to another project, or backing up structure before a major edit.